 If you have a multi-unit primary residence or investment property, these rules differ slightly.
 With Fannie Mae, mortgage insurance goes away on its own halfway through the loan term.
 By contrast, Freddie Mac does not auto-cancel mortgage insurance.

 Early Payment Cancellation

 Fannie Mae and Freddie Mac both allow you to make extra payments in order to get to 80% sooner.
-If you don’t know whether your conventional loan is held by Fannie Mae or Freddie Mac, you can use these lookup tools from Fannie Mae and Freddie Mac.
+If you don’t know whether your conventional loan is held by these institutions, you can use these lookup tools from Fannie Mae and Freddie Mac.

 In most cases, you’ll have to get a new appraisal in order to verify that your home didn’t lose value since closing.
 If you’ve made substantial home improvements to increase your property value, these will have to be called out specifically in the new appraisal.

 If you’re requesting removal of your PMI based on natural increases in your property value 2 – 5 years after your loan closes, both Fannie Mae and Freddie Mac require a new appraisal, and the LTV has to be 75% or less.
 If your removal request comes more than 5 years after your closing, the LTV can be 80% or less with a new appraisal.
 These requirements apply to insurance removal based on market value increases not related to home improvements.

 On a multi-unit residence or investment property, you can cancel PMI on your own when LTV reaches 70% based on the original value with Fannie Mae.
 Freddie Mac requires 65% for cancellation.
 Keep in mind that if you’re requesting removal based on home improvements from Fannie Mae, you must have had the loan for at least 2 years prior to requesting PMI removal on your investment property.